Julie Bloom (she/her)

 I deeply believe in the power of relationship and connection as a facilitator for healing past trauma, pain, and other challenging experiences that come with being human.
 And, that relationships, connection, and community are all essential to our fullest healing and thriving.

-Those who are navigating faith transitions, religious trauma, and grief related to faith deconstruction are especially drawn to my work.
+Those who are navigating religious trauma, and grief related to faith deconstruction are especially drawn to my work.
+I support them as they a new relationship to self, others, their finances, and more.
 I am also passionate about working with individuals who are seeking both an LGBTQIA+ or Neurodiversity-Affirming approach.

 Originally from Wisconsin, I’ve lived all over the country in places like Nashville, Austin, and Denver—always taking my beagle, Olive, along with me.
-When not seeing clients, I spend a lot of time reading, dabbling in writing, and rewatching comfort shows and movies.
+When not seeing clients, you'll find me reading, drinking too much coffee, and dabbling in creative writing.

 If this sounds like it may be a fit for you, schedule a free 15-minute phone consultation so we can see if working together feels like a good way forward.